ana-mali/InternetComputingProject/README.md

 - Database server

 ## Programming Languages
-- PHP used for backend
+- PHP used for backend and for basic frontend work
-- Javascript for frontend
+- HTML forms for page generation
-- mysql for database
+-